shikato/FCEvernoteReminder/README.md

 If your mac sleeps, this task will be executed right after your mac wakes up.

 ### Option
-If you want to change tags names.
+If you want to change tag names.
 Please modify the following code.
 ```javascript
 var FIRST_TIME = 'c0';
 var ONE_DAY_LATER = 'c1';